ck4adventure/ck4adventure.github.io/2-react-setup.md

 ## React Framework on top of Rails Backend

+## Check your Node version
+Some webpacker packages seem to be unable to upgrade on node Currently running Node 8.9.4 for Rails 5.2.3

 ### Init a package file
 Add a package file to your project, `--y` will set minimal defaults.